 Arriving at BaBe Lake – an emerald green stretch of water surrounded by mountains and forest – our hosts took us out on a low and unstable boat to a restaurant.
 If you think you are going to lose some unwanted pounds while on this trip think again – the food is fantastic.
 As we headed back the setting sun made everything appear even more green and lush (maybe it was the rice wine!)
 Then a storm approached, one by one the mountains behind disappeared, eventually catching up with us as night fell.
 Half the trip in the dark and pouring rain added to the adventure.

 The next day upon arriving at Mr Kiêu and Madame Chinh’s house – we drove our bikes through the lounge and parked them in the kitchen.
 Again we were welcomed into the family and the entire neighbourhood.
 The people in the countryside were so friendly.
-At first some were a little wary of these tall, white, strange looking people but all we had to do is smile say hello and the warmth is returned ten fold.
+At first, some were a little wary of these tall, white, strange-looking people but all we had to do is smile say hello and the warmth is returned tenfold.
 On one occasion we stopped off to harvest rice.
 Casually walking into the nearest rice field we were soon put to work – harvesting rice by hand.
-The family took a break to watch these crazy westerners carve up their field at snail’s pace.
+The family took a break to watch these crazy westerners carve up their field at a snail’s pace.
 So delighted at our gesture we were invited for dinner and to stay with the family should we ever return.

 We made it back to Hanoi in one piece in total awe of what we had just seen and done.
-As a result some of the things I learnt- the look of surprise and the thanks I got when I did things the local way were incredible.
+As a result of some of the things, I learnt- the look of surprise and the thanks I got when I did things the local way was incredible.
 If this is the only thing you do in Vietnam you won’t regret it.